rtavenar/hdr/content/parts/01/dtw/dtw_da.md

 in two headwater watersheds.
 Both watersheds are ca. 5 km², have similar climate and geology, but differ in land use and P pressure intensity.

-## Alignment-based resampling method
+## Alignment-based Resampling Method

 In the above-described setting, we have access to one modality (discharge, commonly denoted $Q$) that is representative of the evolution of the flood.
-Temporal realignment based on this modality allows to overcome three difficulties that may arise when comparing storm-event data.
+Temporal realignment based on this modality allows to overcome three difficulties that can arise when comparing storm-event data.
-Indeed, time series may have
+Indeed, time series can have

-1. different starting times due to the discharge threshold at which the autosamplers were triggered,
+1. different starting times due to the discharge threshold at which the samplers were triggered,
-2. different lengths  and
+2. different lengths, and
-3. differences in phase that yield different temporal localization of the discharge peak.
+3. differences in phase that yield different temporal localizations of the discharge peak.

-To align time series, we use the path associated to DTW.
+To align time series, we use the path associated with DTW.
 This matching path can be viewed as the optimal way to perform point-wise alignment of time series.